pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 This document introduces how to tune SQL performance in TiDB Cloud.
 To get the best SQL performance, you can do the following:

 - Tune SQL performance.
-There are many ways to optimize SQL performance, such as querying statements, optimizing execution plans, and optimizing full table scan.
+There are many ways to optimize SQL performance, such as analyzing query statements, optimizing execution plans, and optimizing full table scan.
 - Optimize schema design.
 Depending on your business workload type, you may need to optimize the schemas to avoid transaction conflicts or hotspots.

 ## Tune SQL performance